ag202421/Final_Project/README.md

 The target browser for my project is Google Chrome Version 113.0.5672.63+.

 ### What the Code Does
 My code takes tectonic plate boundaries (from geoJSON files) and puts it over a leaflet map.
 I also populate markers from my API.
 Additionally, I added a drop down menu and a refresh button.
 On the back end, I initially load data from the API and store it locally.
+In the event of a page refresh, I keep the data from the loaded storage.
 Then, I filter the list from localStorage and output the filtered list.
 For the refresh button, I fetch directly from the API, which resets the filter and stores the new fetch locally.

 ### Project Description
 I used this API: https://earthquake.usgs.gov/fdsnws/event/1/query?format=geojson&starttime=2023-04-01&endtime=2023-04-04. <br>